Gym Jones: Hell on Earth Fitness Plan

-I heard about Gym Jones the way you hear about a secret trout stream or an all-night rave through word of mouth and friends of friends.
+I first heard about Gym Jones the way you hear about a secret trout stream or an all-night rave—through word of mouth and friends of friends.
 To me, gyms tend to come in two varieties, neither particularly appealing.
 Option A: the Fitness Supercenters, with their overcrowded cardio dens and cucumber-scented saunas.
 And Option B: the Iron Grottoes, run by mulleted muscleheads in Metallica T-shirts.
-Gym Jones, the rumor went, was something else entirely a new type of facility devoted to a mutant strain of fitness that combines elements of powerlifting, gymnastics, endurance sports, and military-style calisthenics.
-Insiders insisted that this odd hybrid was building bombproof athletes of all types and ages, and that the movement had acquired a devoted following in places from Washington, D.C., to Vancouver, B.C.
+Gym Jones, the rumor went, was something else entirely, a new type of facility devoted to a mutant strain of fitness that combined elements of powerlifting, gymnastics, endurance sports, and military-style calisthenics.
+Insiders insisted that this odd hybrid was building bombproof athletes of all types and ages, and that the movement had acquired a devoted following in locales stretching from Washington, D.C., to Vancouver, B.C.

 Gym Jones is located in Salt Lake City, where it was created by Mark Twight, a world-class alpinist who chiseled a career on walls of rock and ice so dangerous that, in some instances, he had only about a 50 percent chance of survival.
-Twight retired from climbing in 2001 at least from the suicidal stuff and recommitted himself to the art and science of physical conditioning.
-His expertise attracted an elite cross section of clients mountaineers, military special ops, cage fighters but the gym, the origins of which date back to 2003, remained a largely underground phenomenon until 2007, when it was publicized that Twight had trained the British actors who portrayed Spartan soldiers in the war-porn fantasy film 300.
-Over the course of a few months, he'd turned the doughy troupe into a phalanx of freshly waxed Chippendales models, with marbled arms and abs like giant tortoiseshells.
+Twight retired from climbing in 2001, at least from the suicidal stuff, and recommitted himself to the art and science of physical conditioning.
+His expertise attracted an elite cross-section of clients—mountaineers, military special ops, cage fighters—but the gym, the origins of which date back to 2003, remained a largely underground phenomenon until 2007, when Twight had trained the British actors who portrayed Spartan soldiers in the war-porn fantasy film 300.
+Over the course of a few months, he'd turned the doughy thesbians into a hardened phalanx of freshly waxed Chippendales models, with marbled arms and abs like giant tortoiseshells.
 The superbods inspired a viral buzz that catapulted traffic on the Gym Jones Web site from a million hits a month to more than 11 million.

 Like its owner, the gym took on a mystical, slightly nightmarish quality: part martial-arts dojo, part smash lab, part medieval dungeon, all intended to facilitate the arduous process of mental and physical transformation.
 When I checked out the Web site, I was greeted by a skull and crossbones and a warning: "Gym Jones is not a cozy place.
 There are no televisions, no machines, no comfortable spot to sit .
 Effort and pain may not be avoided.
 Physical and psychological breakdowns occur."